awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

 + `OldestInstance`\.
 Terminate the oldest instance in the group\.
 This option is useful when you're upgrading the instances in the Auto Scaling group to a new EC2 instance type\.
 You can gradually replace instances of the old type with instances of the new type\.
 + `NewestInstance`\.
 Terminate the newest instance in the group\.
 This policy is useful when you're testing a new launch configuration but don't want to keep it in production\.
 + `OldestLaunchConfiguration`\.
 Terminate instances that have the oldest launch configuration\.
 This policy is useful when you're updating a group and phasing out the instances from a previous configuration\.
 + `ClosestToNextInstanceHour`\.
 Terminate instances that are closest to the next billing hour\.
-This policy helps you maximize the use of your instances and manage your Amazon EC2 usage costs\.
+This policy helps you maximize the use of your instances that have an hourly charge\.
 + `Default`\.
 Terminate instances according to the default termination policy\.
 This policy is useful when you have more than one scaling policy for the group\.
 + `OldestLaunchTemplate`\.
 Terminate instances that have the oldest launch template\.
 With this policy, instances that use the non\-current launch template are terminated first, followed by instances that use the oldest version of the current launch template\.
 This policy is useful when you're updating a group and phasing out the instances from a previous configuration\.
 + `AllocationStrategy`\.
 Terminate instances in the Auto Scaling group to align the remaining instances to the allocation strategy for the type of instance that is terminating \(either a Spot Instance or an On\-Demand Instance\)\.
 This policy is useful when your preferred instance types have changed\.
-You can gradually rebalance the distribution of Spot Instances across your N lowest priced Spot pools\.
+If the Spot allocation strategy is `lowest-price`, you can gradually rebalance the distribution of Spot Instances across your N lowest priced Spot pools\.
+If the Spot allocation strategy is `capacity-optimized`, you can gradually rebalance the distribution of Spot Instances across Spot pools where there is more available Spot capacity\.
 You can also gradually replace On\-Demand Instances of a lower priority type with On\-Demand Instances of a higher priority type\.

 **To customize a termination policy \(console\)**